kitoki/kitoki.github.io/_posts/book - C notes for professional.md

 double sd = 1.2e3; /* decimal fraction 1.2 is scaled by 10^3, that is 1200.0 */
 ```

-The header <float.h> defines various limits for floating point operations.
+The header `<float.h>` defines various limits for floating point operations.
 Floating point arithmetic is implementation defined.
-However, most modern platforms (arm, x86, x86_64, MIPS) use IEEE 754 floating point operations.
+However, most modern platforms (arm, x86, x86_64, MIPS) use `IEEE 754` floating point operations.
-C also has three optional complex floating point types that are derived from the above.
+C also has `three optional complex floating point` types that are derived from the above.

 > #### Section 3.5: String Literals

-A string literal in C is a sequence of chars, terminated by a literal zero.
+A string literal in C is a `sequence` of chars, terminated by a literal `zero`.

 ```c
 char* str = "hello, world"; /* string literal */